 Among Holt’s ambitious solo projects is The Piano/Percussion Project.
 Over 20 composers have created new works for Holt’s unique setup in which he plays piano and an array of percussion instruments simultaneously.
 Since Holt is known for his virtuosic, no-holds-barred performances, it is no surprise that composers from around the world continue to contribute pieces to this collection.
-Holt will unveil new versions of The Piano/Percussion Project throughout the 2011/12 and 2012/13 seasons, including recent and upcoming performances at REDCAT (Los Angeles), CNMAT (Berkeley), The Switchboard Festival (San Francisco), Rice University, and Princeton University.
+Holt continues to unveil new versions of The Piano/Percussion Project, and recent performances include appearances at REDCAT (Los Angeles), CNMAT (Berkeley), The Switchboard Festival (San Francisco), Rice University, Princeton University, and CalArts.

 In addition to championing the works of emerging composers, Holt has worked with such composers as Steve Reich, Louis Andriessen, Christian Wolff, Arthur Jarvinen, James Tenney, Graham Fitkin, David Lang, Michael Gordon, Augusta Read Thomas, Jo Kondo, and Michael Finnissy, among others.

 In 2001, Holt became a Yamaha Young Performing Artist, a distinction reserved for only ten musicians each year.
 In 1999 he won a prestigious award from the National Alliance for Excellence, which was presented to him by composer Philip Glass.
 He has also received numerous awards and grants from ASCAP, the American Composers Forum, the Yvar Mikhashoff Trust for New Music, and the National Federation for Advancement in the Arts.

 Holt holds degrees from California Institute of the Arts, Hampshire College, Smith College, and Interlochen Arts Academy.
 He is also a percussionist, composer, teacher, and scholar.
 He resides in Los Angeles, where he serves on the faculty of the Herb Alpert School of Music at California Institute of the Arts (Valencia) and College of the Desert (Palm Desert), and he is the chair of the music program at The Academy of Creative Education at The Oakwood School (North Hollywood).